dmbaturin/iproute2-cheatsheet/site/index.md

 Examples: `ip -6 tunnel add tun8 mode ipip6 local 2001:db8:1::1 remote 2001:db8:1::2`

-This type of tunnels will be widely used only when transit operators phase IPv4 out (i.e. not any soon).
+This type of tunnel will be widely used only when transit operators phase IPv4 out (i.e., not any soon).

 <h3 id="ip-tunnel-add-ip6ip6">Create an IP6IP6 tunnel</h3>